build-for-nepal/bikram-samvat-calendar/README.md

-## Comman Props these props valid for both Datepicker and Calendar Component
+## Comman Props these props valid for both DatePicker and Calendar Component

 | Prop         | Type     | Default       | Description                                                |
 |--------------|----------|---------------|------------------------------------------------------------|